815 Mullowney Lane,

 No one has favorited this theater yet

 Montana’s first drive-in opened on May 14, 1948.
-The Motor-Vu’s then rural location was about two and a half miles from city center and was described as being “west of Billings on Laurel Road.”
+The Motor-Vu Drive-In’s then rural location was about two and a half miles from city center and was described being “west of Billings on Laurel Road.”
 The Billings Herald said John Moran owner of the Royal Theatre in Laurel was the builder and operator.
 Local reports said it had room for 645 cars.

 A capacity crowd was treated to Dennis Morgan and Jane Wyman in “Cheyenne” This second run Warner Bros. programmer was presented on a 56x65 feet screen that could accommodate a 35x50 feet picture.
 Previous to that time the nearest drive-in was 400 hundreds miles away in Idaho Falls, Idaho or in the other direction Minneapolis, Minnesota.